Polycube

-A polycube is a solid figure formed by joining one or more equal cubes face to face.
+A polycube is an orthogonal polyhedron formed by joining one or more equal cubes face to face.
 Polycubes are the three-dimensional analogues of the planar polyominoes.
 The Soma cube, the Bedlam cube, the Diabolical cube, the Slothouber–Graatsma puzzle, and the Conway puzzle are examples of packing problems based on polycubes.

 Enumerating polycubes

-Like polyominoes, polycubes can be enumerated in two ways, depending on whether chiral pairs of polycubes are counted as one polycube or two.
-For example, 6 tetracubes have mirror symmetry and one is chiral, giving a count of 7 or 8 tetracubes respectively.
+Like polyominoes, polycubes can be enumerated in two ways, depending on whether chiral pairs of polycubes (those equivalent by mirror reflection, but not by using only translations and rotations) are counted as one polycube or two.
+For example, 6 tetracubes are achiral and one is chiral, giving a count of 7 or 8 tetracubes respectively.
 Unlike polyominoes, polycubes are usually counted with mirror pairs distinguished, because one cannot turn a polycube over to reflect it as one can a polyomino given three dimensions.
 In particular, the Soma cube uses both forms of the chiral tetracube.

 Polycubes are classified according to how many cubical cells they have: